TaoStarlit/English/book/pronunciation.md

 - to practise listening for pronunciation features (sound, rhythm) and incorporating them into dialogues, role plays and presentations
 - to develop self-study pronunciation techniques with the use of a range of current audio-visual pronunciation resource materials

-### accent, taught, celebrity, politician
+### accent, taught, celebrity, celebrate, politician
-- Does accent mattet?
+- Does accent matter?
 - Were taught pronunciation?
 Do you have a favourite English speaker?
 E.g.celebrity,politician, neighbour...?